-Thailand PM gets AstraZeneca jab, 1 Asian country suspends
+Thai PM gets AstraZeneca jab, 1 Asian country suspends

 The EU’s drug regulatory agency called a meeting for Thursday to review experts’ findings on the AstraZeneca shot and to decide whether action needs to be taken.

-Other countries in the Asian region said they would press ahead with vaccination programs.
+Other countries in the Asia-Pacific region also said they would press ahead with vaccination programs.

+In the Philippines, presidential spokesperson Harry Roque said his country would not suspend usage because the benefits outweighed any risks.
+The country has so far received 525,00 doses of the AstraZeneca vaccine under the World Health Organization’s COVAX arrangement and has administered 12,788 doses so far.
+Several million more doses have been ordered by the government and private companies.

+“There is still no clear data that shows that the blood clotting was caused by AstraZeneca.
+If such data will come out, maybe we will also stop the use of AstraZeneca,” Roque said.
+“As of now, our experts are saying again that the benefits we get from using AstraZeneca are larger than the side effects of this vaccine.”

 Australian Health Minister Greg Hunt said his country would not suspend vaccinations.
 Australia has vaccinated about 200,000 people so far and plans to import and manufacture 70 million vaccine doses from AstraZeneca.